 Like a Bird: The Art of the American Slave Song by Cynthia Grady, illustrated by Michele Wood.
 This gorgeous book contains the words and musical score of 13 slave spirituals.
 Each song is accompanied by a historical explanation of its meaning, and the Biblical references.
 Wood's illustrations are utterly gorgeous.

 Brick by Brick by Charles R. Smith, Jr., illustrated by Floyd Cooper is a picture book that will get your kids thinking about the White House in an entirely new light.
-This is a fascinating book for adults, too and we will all do well to remember that slaves were a large part of the work force that hauled the bricks and erected one of our nation’s most famous symbols of freedom.
+This is a fascinating book for adults, too and we will all do well to remember that enslaved individuals were a large part of the work force that hauled the bricks and erected one of our nation's most famous symbols of freedom.

 Freedom in Congo Square by Carole Boston Weatherford, illustrated by R. Gregory Christie.
-In 19th C. Louisiana, slaves were allowed to congregate in Congo Square on Sundays, a tradition which allowed the slaves to preserve some of their cultural heritage.
+In 19th C. Louisiana, enslaved people were allowed to congregate in Congo Square on Sundays, a tradition which allowed the slaves to preserve some of their cultural heritage.
 The narrative follows the week of a slave up until Sunday.
-It is a powerful book, both in relating a little-known historical event but also in dubious meaning of the word, “freedom.”
+It is a powerful book, both in relating a little-known historical event but also in dubious meaning of the word, "freedom."
 A conversation-starter, for sure.

 Steamboat School by Deborah Hopkinson, illustrated by Ron Husband.
 An 1847 law made it illegal for blacks, free or enslaved, to go to school.
 But Reverend John Meachum got around the law by holding school on a steamboat in the Mississippi River, which was federal, not state land.